nansencenter/DAPPER/dapper/mods/README.md

         - `dapper.mods.QG`: use of parallelized for loop (map).

-    - You should also define an example initial state, `x0`.
+    - Optional: define a suggested/example initial state, `x0`.
       This facilitates the specification of initial conditions for different synthetic experiments, as random variables centred on `x0`.
 It is also a convenient way just to specify the system size as `len(x0)`.
 In many experiments, the specific value of `x0` does not matter, because most